lix-project/lix/doc/manual/src/contributing/hacking.md

   Defaults to false if not specified.

 Settings are not collected in a single place in the source tree, so an appropriate place needs to be found for the setting to live.
-Look for related setting definition files under second-level subdirectories of `src` whose name includes `settings`.
+Look for related setting definition files under second-level subdirectories of `lix` whose name includes `settings`.
 Then add the new file there, and don't forget to register it in the appropriate `meson.build` file.

 ### Builtin functions